 Are lunch and snacks provided?

 Yes, lunch and snacks are provided each day.
 We offer balanced and nutritious meals, as well as an afternoon snack.
-All meals are kosher and under the supervision of the Hartford Kashrut Commission.
+All meals are kosher.

 In addition, all meals and snacks are nut-free.
 Our director has extensive experience with food allergies and works with the kitchen staff to check labels and provide alternative options as needed.
 If your camper has a food allergy, please let Colby and the nurse know.